flatironinstitute/sciware/34_PyPackaging/main.md

 ### Package distribution

 - Package building
-  - How do I get my code into a distributable form
+  - How do I put my code in a distributable form?
   - `setuptools`, `hatch`, `pdm`, others
 - Package publishing
-  - How do I put my bundled code in a public place
+  - How do I share my bundled code in publicly?
   - `twine` (bundling), `PyPI` (a repository)